- K. Scott Warren, Artistic Director

 Mr. Warren is a native of Dallas, Texas, and a graduate of the University of North Texas, where he studied organ with Dr. Jesse E. Eschbach.
 His choral music is published by Oxford University Press, and has been performed throughout Asia, Europe and North America.

-Daniel Beckwith is Interim Organist at St. Ignatius Loyola and Assistant Organist at Temple Emanu-El, both in New York City.
+Daniel Beckwith is Principal Organist at St. Ignatius Loyola and Assistant Organist at Temple Emanu-El, both in New York City.
 Former church positions include the posts of Assistant Organist at several New York City landmark houses of worship: The Fifth Avenue Presbyterian Church, St. Bartholomew’s Church, and The Cathedral Church of St. John the Divine.